Gondor: War of the Ring and restoration

 Denethor sent his son Boromir to Rivendell for advice as war loomed.
 There, Boromir attended the Council of Elrond, saw the One Ring, and suggested it be used as a weapon to save Gondor.
 Elrond rebuked him, explaining the danger of such use, and instead, the hobbit Frodo was made ring-bearer, and a Fellowship, including Boromir, was sent on a quest to destroy the Ring.

 Growing in strength, Sauron attacked Osgiliath, forcing the defenders to leave, destroying the last bridge across the Anduin behind them.
 Minas Tirith then faced direct land attack from Mordor, combined with naval attack by the Corsairs of Umbar.
-The hobbits Frodo and Sam travelled through Ithilien, and were captured by Faramir, Boromir's brother, who held them at the hidden cave of Henneth Annûn, but aided them to continue their quest.
+The hobbits Frodo and Sam travelled through Ithilien, and were captured by Faramir, Boromir's brother, who held them at the hidden cave of Henneth Annûn, but helped them to continue their quest.
 Aragorn summoned the Dead of Dunharrow to destroy the forces from Umbar, freeing men from the southern provinces of Gondor such as Dol Amroth to come to the aid of Minas Tirith.

 During the Battle of the Pelennor Fields, the Great Gate was breached by Sauron's forces led by the Witch-king of Angmar.
-He spoke "words of power" as the battering ram named Grond attacked the Great Gate; it burst asunder as if "stricken by some blasting spell", with "a flash of searing lightning, and the doors tumbled in riven fragments to the ground.
+He spoke "words of power" as the battering ram named Grond attacked the Great Gate; it burst asunder as if "stricken by some blasting spell", with "a flash of searing lightning, and the doors tumbled in riven fragments to the ground".
 The Witch-king rode through the Gate where Gandalf awaited him, but left shortly afterwards to meet the Riders of Rohan in battle.
 Gondor, with the support of Rohirrim as cavalry, repelled the invasion by Mordor.
 Following the death of Denethor and the incapacity of Faramir, Prince Imrahil became the effective lord of Gondor.

 When Imrahil declined to send the entirety of Gondor's army against Mordor, Aragorn led a smaller army to the Black Gate of Mordor to distract Sauron from Frodo's quest.
-The hobbits succeeded, and with Sauron defeated, the war and the Third Age ended.
+Sauron encircled the army at the Battle of the Morannon, but the hobbits succeeded, defeating Sauron and bringing the war and the Third Age to an end.
 The Great Gate was rebuilt with mithril and steel by Gimli and Dwarves from the Lonely Mountain.
 Aragorn's coronation was held on the Gateway, where he was pronounced King Elessar of both Gondor and Arnor, the sister kingdom in the north.